 Whip Up Healthy And Hearty Meals

 Even ice queens who never let the cold bother them will find relief in some good ole chicken soup.
 Aside from the nourishing ingredients such as poultry and vegetables, the warmth of the soup can help regulate your body temperature and decongest your system if you have the colds.
-Besides soup, you can also prepare food that call for plenty of fruits and vegetables.
+Besides soup, you can also prepare food that calls for plenty of fruits and vegetables.

 Get A Proper Amount Of Sleep